 How we got to know the Moon’s gravity is lumpy

-The fact that the Moon’s gravitational field is lumpy first became apparent when the Soviets noticed that their Moon orbiter Luna 10 was deviating from its orbit significantly.
-Likewise, America’s Lunar Orbiter missions faced up to 100 times more deviation than expected in their low lunar orbits.
-NASA thus had to take into account the Moon’s gravitational lumpiness for successfully steering and landing humans on the Moon with the Apollo missions.
+The fact that the Moon’s gravitational field is lumpy was first noticed by the Soviets when they found that their Luna 10 spacecraft was significantly deviating from its orbit.
+Shortly after, NASA also noticed their “Lunar Orbiters” to deviate from their paths in low lunar orbit by up to 100 times more than expected.
+So NASA took these gravity ‘anomalies’ into account for successfully steering and landing humans on the Moon with the Apollo missions.

 Both Apollo 15 and 16 put a small satellite in low lunar orbit.
 Despite mission planners having accounted for Moon’s lumpiness, both the satellites crashed into the lunar surface.
 The Apollo spacecraft, which took different routes than the satellites, were unaffected.
 Nevertheless, it was clear that the Moon had more gravity surprises in store.

 In 1998, NASA launched the Lunar Prospector mission, which mapped the Moon’s gravity anomalies in great detail.
 Typically, you’d expect a region with a mountain to have higher gravity than a region with a crater, and that’s what it observed across the Moon for most small-to-medium-sized mountains and craters.
 But Lunar Prospector’s data also revealed that some large features, such as a few dark lava plains, have higher gravitational pull than even bright, rocky regions!